+- Fishing:

+- including fishing nets

+- On-board fish selection and refrigeration or freezing

+- Aquaculture:

-- Fishing - On-board fish selection and refrigeration or freezing - Aquaculture, including feed production - Production of semiproducts used in the core process - Production of other ingredients as spices, olive oil, additives used in the product - Production of auxiliary products used such as detergents for cleaning, etc. - Impacts due to the production of electricity and fuels used in the upstream module - Manufacturing of primary and secondary packaging - Management of waste generated in upstream processes
+- including feed production

+- Production of ingredients to be used in the core module, such as salt, additives for smoke, etc.

+- Production of auxiliary products used such as detergents for cleaning, etc.

+- Impacts due to the production of electricity and fuels used in the upstream module - Manufacturing of primary and secondary packaging - Management of waste generated in upstream processes